Axway/amplify-central/content/en/docs/runtime_security/_index.md

 ## How runtime compliance works

-* An Amplify environment is created that connects to real-time API traffic monitoring tool.
+* An Amplify environment is created that connects to a real-time API traffic monitoring tool.
-* The Amplify agent retrieves the security results and correlates the endpoints with the Managed API endpoints from the API Gateways connected to the Amplify Enterprise Marketplace.
+* The Amplify agent retrieves the security results and correlates the endpoints with the managed API endpoints from the API Gateways connected to the Amplify Enterprise Marketplace.
-* The API Security monitoring tool assesses and determines a security grading.
+* The API Security monitoring tool assesses and determines a security grade.

 {{< alert title="Note" color="primary" >}}APIs that do not match the API Gateways in the Amplify Enterprise Marketplace are represented as Runtime Unmanaged APIs with a security grading.
 These unmanaged runtime APIs are unknown APIs not registered with an API Gateway.{{< /alert >}}